-Bacterial or fungal colonies of a single species when grown under controlled conditions, are described by their colony mathematical provide the state of the sta shape, colour, consistency, metabolic rection, haemolysis and pigmentation.
-It should be noted that the growth rate and colonial morphology of certain organisms is variable, depending on the amoun of inoculum (bacterial or fungal) present in a clinical specimen as well as the the shness of the medium and isolation conditions (40).
-Strain variations should be considered when assessing colonial morphology. beth
+Bacterial or fungal colonies of a single species, when grown under controlled conditions, are described by their colony morphology, characteristic size, growth rate, shape, colour, consistency, metabolic reaction, haemolysis and pigmentation.
+It should be noted that the growth rate and colonial morphology of certain organisms is variable, depending on the amount of inoculum (bacterial or fungal) present in a clinical specimen as well as the freshness of the medium and isolation conditions (40).
+Strain variations should be considered when assessing colonial morphology.